modernserf/hashtags-for-humans/docs/talk.md

 How do we organize knowledge in 2015?
 The hashtag.

 ## Definition

+*TODO: choose better term than temporal and stick with it*

 First, let's get our terms straight.
 There are a lot of systems that resemble hashtags -- well beyond the scope of twitter -- but there are three traits that define the hashtags I am exploring today.